-- 1. Counsel must keep track of their exhibits and exhibit list, and record when each exhibit has been admitted into evidence. - 2.
-Counsel are responsible for any exhibits they secure from the Courtroom Deputy and must return them before leaving the courtroom. - 3.
-Any exhibit not previously marked must be accompanied by a request that it be marked for identification at the time of its first mention.
-Counsel must show a new exhibit to opposing counsel before the court session in which it is mentioned. - 4.
-Counsel must inform the Courtroom Deputy of any agreements reached regarding any proposed exhibits, as well as those exhibits that may be received into evidence without a motion to admit. - 5.
-When referring to an exhibit, counsel must refer to its exhibit number.
+1. Counsel must keep track of their exhibits and exhibit list, and record when each exhibit has been admitted into evidence.

+2. Counsel are responsible for any exhibits they secure from the CRD and must return them before leaving the courtroom.

+3. Any exhibit not previously marked must be accompanied by a request that it be marked for identification at the time of its first mention.
+Counsel must show a new exhibit to opposing counsel before the court session in which it is mentioned.

+4. Counsel must inform the CRD of any agreements reached regarding any proposed exhibits, as well as those exhibits that may be received into evidence without a motion to admit.

+5. When referring to an exhibit, counsel must refer to its exhibit number.
 Counsel should instruct their witnesses to do the same.

+6. Counsel should not ask witnesses to draw charts or diagrams or ask the Court's permission for a witness to do so.
+All demonstrative aids must be prepared fully in advance of the day's trial session.

+7. Counsel are required to seek to admit any items of evidence whose admissibility has not yet been stipulated to while the witness authenticating the exhibit is on the stand, so that any issues or concerns that arise may be addressed immediately.

+H. Depositions

-- 6. Counsel should not ask witnesses to draw charts or diagrams or ask the Court's permission for a witness to do so.
-All demonstrative aids must be prepared fully in advance of the day's trial session. - 7.
-Counsel are required to seek to admit any items of evidence whose admissibility has not yet been stipulated to while the witness authenticating the exhibit is on the stand, so that any issues or concerns that arise may be addressed immediately. - H. Depositions.
-In using deposition testimony of an adverse party for impeachment, counsel may adhere to either one of the following procedures: - 1.
-If counsel wishes to read the questions and answers as alleged impeachment and ask the witness no further questions on that subject, counsel shall first state the page and line where the reading begins and the page and line where the reading ends and allow time for any objection.
-Counsel may then read the portions of the deposition into the record. - 2.
+1. In using deposition testimony of an adverse party for impeachment, counsel may adhere to either one of the following procedures:

+If counsel wishes to read the questions and answers as alleged a. impeachment and ask the witness no further questions on that subject, counsel shall first state the page and line where the reading begins and the page and line where the reading 3 ends and allow time for any objection.
+Counsel may then read the portions of the 4 deposition into the record.

+b.
 If counsel wishes to ask the witness further questions on the subject matter, the deposition shall be placed in front of the witness and the witness told to read the relevant pages and lines silently.
 Then, counsel either may ask the witness further questions on the matter and thereafter read the quotations or read the quotations and thereafter ask further questions.
 Counsel should have available for the Court and the witness extra copies of the deposition transcript for this purpose.

-Where a witness is absent and the witness's testimony is to be offered by deposition, counsel may: (i) have an individual sit on the witness stand and read the testimony of the witness while the examining lawyer asks the questions; or (ii) have counsel read both the questions and the answers.
+2. Where a witness is absent and the witness's testimony is to be offered by deposition, counsel may: (i) have an individual sit on the witness stand and read the testimony of the witness while the examining lawyer asks the questions; or (ii) have counsel read both the questions and the answers.

-- I. Using Numerous Answers to Interrogatories and Requests for Admission.
+Using Numerous Answers to Interrogatories and Requests for I. Admission.

 Whenever counsel expects to offer a group of answers to interrogatories or requests for admissions extracted from one or more lengthy discovery responses, counsel should prepare a new document listing each question and answer and identifying the document from which it has been extracted.
+Copies of this new document must be provided to the Court and the opposing party.